-Privacy is a person's claim to determine for him/herself when, how and to what extent information about him/her is communicated.
+Question: What is Privacy?Privacy is a person's claim to determine for him/herself when, how and to what extent information about him/her is communicated.
 Simply put, it is the right for an individual to determine who knows what about him/her, and what they do with the knowledge.

-The Personal Health Information Protection Act, 2004 (PHIPA) is Ontario's new health-specific privacy legislation which applies to health information custodians such as hospitals.
+Question: What is the Personal Health Information Protection Act?The Personal Health Information Protection Act, 2004 (PHIPA) is Ontario's new health-specific privacy legislation which applies to health information custodians such as hospitals.
 PHIPA governs the manner in which personal health information may be collected, used and disclosed within the health-care system.
 PHIPA also confirms a patient's right to access one's own personal health information.

-Personal Health Information is "identifying information" collected about an individual.
+Question: What is Personal Health Information?Personal Health Information is "identifying information" collected about an individual.
 It includes information about an individual's health or health-care history in relation to:

-A health information custodian is a listed individual or organization under PHIPA that, as a result of their power or duties, has custody or control of personal health information.
+Question: What is a health information custodian?A health information custodian is a listed individual or organization under PHIPA that, as a result of their power or duties, has custody or control of personal health information.

 Examples of health information custodians include:

-The "circle of care" is not a defined term under PHIPA.
+Question: What is the "circle of care"?The "circle of care" is not a defined term under PHIPA.
 It is a term of reference used to describe health information custodians and their authorized agents who are permitted to rely on an individual's implied consent when collecting, using, disclosing or handling personal health information for the purpose of providing direct health care.

 In a physician's office, the circle of care includes: